college_C2 (1)

 Some dining halls are a vegan paradise.
 The best such facilities often have “vegan stations” where every item is vegan.
 Often they’ll vary cuisines at these stations each day, so there’s no chance you’ll grow bored with the food.

 The quality of the food you eat in college can contribute greatly to your overall happiness, so it’s reasonable to carefully consider each school’s dining options.
-If I had a hard time choosing between two schools that granted me admission, the quality of their respective dining options would certainly weigh into my decision.
+If I had a hard time choosing between two schools that granted me admission, the quality of their respective dining options would certainly factor into my decision.

 Dorm Room Snacks and Off-Campus Eating